 Please list all person(s) authorized to receive and sign a resulting contract and / or subsequent assignment(s).
 Please include persons name, title, address, email and phone number.
-Manoj Sethi, PE, President, 1425 Keystone Ave., Lansing, MI 48911, msethi@dlz.com, 517-393-6800 2.
-Check the appropriate status: ☐ Individual firm ☐ Association ☐ Partnership ☐ Corporation, or ☐ Combination - Explain: Click or tap here to enter text.
-If you operate as a corporation, include the state in which you are incorporated and the date of incorporation: Michigan, Novemeber 18, 1999 Include a brief history of the Professional's firm: DLZ's Michigan operation was founded in 1955 by Dr. John R. Snell(Snell Environmental Group, Inc.).
+Manoj Sethi, PE, President, 1425 Keystone Ave., Lansing, MI 48911, msethi@dlz.com, 517-393-6800

+2. Check the appropriate status:

+Individual firm Association Partnership 🔀 Corporation, or 🗌 Combination - Explain: Click or tap here to enter text.

+If you operate as a corporation, include the state in which you are incorporated and the date of incorporation: Michigan, November 18, 1999

+Include a brief history of the Professional's firm: DLZ's Michigan operation was founded in 1955 by Dr. John R. Snell(Snell Environmental Group, Inc.).
 In 1998, to supplement and expand our engineering capabilities, Cole Associates(founded in 1916) joined with Snell Environmental Group as a separate corporation (Cole Associates of Michigan).
-InJanuary 2000, the Michigan operation assumed the DLZ corporate name to form DLZ Michigan, Inc 2 Provide an organization chart denicting all personnel and their relegirespensibilities.
-Please see Section 2: Personnel for
+InJanuary 2000, the Michigan operation assumed the DLZ corporate name to form DLZ Michigan, Inc.